davidgatti/How-to-Understand-Sockets-Using-IoT/README.md

 # What are Sockets

 Sockets are the foundation for all the network connectivity.
 Every connected device uses Sockets.
-On top of Sockets you have protocols, which are noting else then rules.
+On top of Sockets you have protocols, which are nothing else other than rules.
 Rules that specify how data should be sent or processed after receiving it.
 For example: the popular HTTP protocol.

 Knowing this, you can mimic any device with any language that has Socket support.
 How?
 By sending bytes that adhere specific protocols (rules).
 This rules are are freely available on-line.